terrycojones/rpnpy/README.md

-# rpn.py - a reverse-Polish notation calculator for Python
+# rpnpy - a reverse-Polish notation calculator for Python

-Here is `rpn.py`, a script implementing a [reverse-Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN) calculator for Python.
+Here is `rpnpy`, a script implementing a [reverse-Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN) calculator for Python.